This post contains affiliate links.

 When we started the reno of our RV we had a couple of things we wanted to take care of.
 We wanted to reduce the noise and vibration of the engine (we have a small diesel RV) and have some insulation from the heat of the engine compartment under the cockpit.

-So, how can I insulate the floor in my RV?
-Automotive insulation provides noise and vibration reduction while still insulating against heat transfer.
+Automotive insulation can be used to insulate the floor of your RV.
+It provides noise and vibration reduction while still insulating against heat transfer.
 It can be installed underneath your flooring of choice.

 Choosing the right material, prepping our subfloor and correctly installing our insulation were all important steps to improving the soundproofing and thermal insulation of our RV.